Teradata Collect Statistics – The Decision

 - on the Columns used for partitioning

-- Join columns: columns that are typically used to join the table to others.
+- Join columns are typically used to join the table to others.

 - WHERE condition columns: columns frequently used to select data subsets from the table